Scale your business with our modular plugins.

 Do you want to apply CSS and edit your site’s style?
 If so, this post is for you.
 In this guide, we’ll show you different ways to add CSS to WordPress so you can customize your website and make an impression on your visitors.

-Adding CSS to a website is quite easy.
-We’ve previously seen how to apply CSS using the browser developer tool but there are other ways.
-All these different methods have pros and cons, so it can be hard for beginners to understand which is the best way to add CSS for their specific situation.
-That’s why in this guide, we’ll show you different ways to add CSS style to a WordPress website.
+We’ve previously seen how to apply CSS using the browser developer tool, but there are other ways.
+All these methods have pros and cons, so it can be hard for beginners to determine which is the best way to add CSS to their specific situation.

-How to add CSS to WordPress
+How to Add CSS to WordPress

 There are several ways to apply CSS style to a WordPress site: